Gear failure

 Sources of gear failure are varied, and are often based on the rotational speed and the load applied to the gear.
 It is possible that more than one of them occur at the same time.
 These sources are: wear, scuffing, pitting, micro-pitting, tooth flank fracture and tooth root fatigue fracture.

 These are connected to several phenomena: friction, fatigue and lack of lubrication.

+In active industrial environments, these gear failures can be detected through several approaches, such as vibration analysis.

 Wear

 Wear is the damaging, gradual removal or deformation of material at solid surfaces.